 Let’s start with the basics: what is outsourcing?

 Outsourcing is the practice of hiring a third-party to ‘perform some services or create goods that would traditionally be performed in-house with the company’s own staff and employees ‘.
 It’s a little like hiring a contractor.
-We’ve got a more in-depth article about it here.
+Read more on what outsourcing is in this in-depth article.

 There’s plenty of reasons to outsource but the most relevant to the financial industry would be cost savings and the resulting more effective use of a Broker’s time.
 This is the sweet spot, any other reason beyond this is an awesome bonus.